knuedge/cratus/README.md

 * `Cratus::User.all` returns an `Array` of all users scoped at or below the `user_basedn`.
 * `Cratus::User.new('name')` creates a new instance populated with details from LDAP (or raises `Cratus::Exceptions::FailedLDAPSearch` if the group can't be found).

-Instances of `User` have the following attributes and methods:
+Instances of `User` have the following read-only attributes and methods:

 * `#department` returns the LDAP "department" attribute as stored in LDAP if it exists.
 Otherwise it returns `nil`.
 * `#email` returns the configurable LDAP "mail" attribute as stored in LDAP if it exists.
 Otherwise it returns `nil`.